-The academic part of the EU-OS compound library, funded under the ERIC, foresees the acquisition of 40,000 compounds from academic chemists whose donated compounds are exposed to user screens and biological targets.
+The European Academic Compound Library (EACL) is hosted at the Central Compound Management Facility of EU-OPENSCREEN ERIC in Berlin and foresees the integration of 40,000 compounds from academic chemists whose submitted compounds are exposed to user screens and biological targets.
 This process will catalyse cooperation between chemists and biologists facilitated by the expertise and technology of the screening centre, within an IP sharing model that rewards all parties.

-In this WP, we will accelerate the acquisition process by establishing a network of scientists in ERIC member countries, “EU-OS Ambassadors”, who will solicit compound donations from their national scientific communities and drive the crowd sourcing process through local contacts and building trust with donors.
-Workflows to identify, track and store these compounds according to FAIR will be developed.
+In this WP, we will accelerate the acquisition process by establishing a network of scientists in ERIC member countries, “EU-OS Ambassadors”, who will solicit compound submissions from their national scientific communities and drive the crowd sourcing process through local contacts and building trust with submitting chemists.
+Workflows to identify, track and store these compounds were developed according to FAIR principles.

 We will use the instrument of transnational access to test the complete pipeline of EU-OS services, assessing both the performance of partner site and management workflows for compound screening, data handling and chemical optimization of hit compounds.
 This will build user trust with the ERIC not only among the user community but also with the partner site personnel.
 We will offer three different access tracks, covering biochemical/biophysical, classical cell-based and complex cellular assays.
 Access will be open to users from all European countries and up to two projects will be open for users from outside the EU.